Part 1

 This tension’s endurance raises a question: Why don’t the two poles of physis ever come to rest harmoniously in some middle ground?
 What sustains dikē’s perpetual motion?

-On the other hand, under a deluge of lethe’s concealed becoming, justice demands the being of forms.
 “Nature loves to hide,” Heraclitus said; therefore it has to show.
-We then get lost in the glare of phyein (in the rigid realm of idolatry) because we’re unaware of its context: that it’s the frothing of a hidden torrent.
-Then, having reached an extreme, dikē shifts again toward becoming.
+We then get lost in the glare of the rigid realm of idolatry because we’re unaware of its context: that it’s really the frothing of a hidden torrent.
+Then, after getting trapped in the false solidity of the earth element, dikē shifts again toward becoming.

 Rapp’s voice crackled from the hallway speakers late in the school day as the girls filed out of their classrooms: “Remember, you have no sixth period.
 Report directly to the gymnasium for the assembly.
 Those who miss it or show up late will face severe punishment.
 Additionally, if you have any information about the Theater Club’s missing pulleys und ropes … ”